-- A. Officers use only the force that is objectively reasonable to compel compliance from an unwilling subject to accomplish lawful objectives, such as to make a lawful arrest or detention, prevent escape, to effectively bring an incident under control, or to protect the lives or safety of the officer and others.
-Any force will be appropriately ceased when compliance and control have been achieved. - B. When exigent and unforeseen circumstances cause officers to deviate from the provisions of this rule, officers are still expected to act with intelligence, sound judgment, objective reasonableness, and in full conformity with both state and federal laws and constitutional provisions.
+- 1. Officers use only the force that is reasonably necessary to accomplish lawful objectives; such as to make a lawful arrest, to place a person into protective custody, to effectively bring an incident under control, or to protect the lives or safety of the officer and others. - 2.
+When exigent and unforeseen circumstances cause officers to deviate from the provisions of this rule, officers are still expected to act with intelligence, sound judgment and in full conformity with both state and federal laws and constitutional provisions.
 Any such deviations from the provisions of this rule shall be examined on a case by case basis.